-Republican senators line up against Biden's massive $2.2T spending bill: 'Far cry' from infrastructure
+Republican senators line up against Biden's massive $2T spending bill: 'Far cry' from infrastructure

 Path looking more narrow for Biden spending bill, Dems likely forced to use budget reconciliation